Summer of the Seventeenth Doll (1959 film): Critical

 Lindsay Browne of the Sydney Morning Herald said "tenderness has gone... in the screen version... the film runs efficiently and eventfully according to its own approach and somehow rather emptily too."

 Colin Bennett of The Age said it "disappoints" and "lacks a heart...
 How much better an Australian company and Australian actors could have handled the whole thing, if they had a chance."
 This critic wrote a longer piece on this issue the following week.

 Variety wrote that the film "emerges as a lusty, hearty pic with comedy skillfully balancing the poignancy.
 With several standout performances from stellar names. it should be an instant click in most situations."

 The Monthly Film Bulletin wrote: "None of the essential ingredients of the play – Olive's character, the attitude of the cane-cutters, Australia itself – are ever fully revealed by Leslie Norman's loose direction. ... it is the conception that is at fault.
 Too much crispness and freshness obtrudes upon what should be stale, foolish and pathetic; nowhere is this more apparent than in the ending, which mars the genuine misery of the penultimate scene by tagging on an upbeat finale."

 According to Sight and Sound "the first third" of the film was "a near disaster – slow, incoherent, dead" but then it improved.

 Other English reviews were poor, a fact reported in Australian newspapers.

 The New York Times called it "an interesting, off beat movie ... that is decidedly worth seeing."

-According to Filmink magazine, casting Borgning "put the movie behind the eight ball from the beginning.
+According to Filmink magazine, casting Borgnine "put the movie behind the eight ball from the beginning.
 The core of The Doll is the fact that Roo and Olive have sex so hot that for five months of the year that they can’t stop thinking about it for the other seven months – and, sorry, we don’t get that from Ernest Borgnine and Anne Baxter."
 The magazine also argued that the accents of Borgnine, Baxter and Mills "are so distracting that it damages the film" but that the main damage was done by the script, whose flaws include "a twelve-minute sequence of people being happy that has nothing to do with the play", the loss of more vital scenes, the reduction of importance of Barney, Pearl and Emma, and the ending, stating "An incredibly powerful, albeit depressing, ending that is true to the characters has been replaced by an ending that is depressing but has no power and is not true to the characters."